Aptoide/bds-unity-plugin/README.md

 - Vercode: higher than Google Play, by adding an extra digit - different than 0- in the left (e.g.: vercode Play=“573”, vercode BDS=“1573”)

 To know more about this please check the [BDS FAQ](https://blockchainds.com/faq)

+# Good practices you should follow

+Disable purchase buttons if purchasing is not initialized yet.

+Disable purchase buttons for already owned non-consumable buttons.

 ## To build the project